eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ## 1. Create an Ibeji Digital Twin Provider

 In this section, you will learn how to develop a digital twin provider that communicates with its digital twin consumers via [gRPC](https://grpc.io/docs/what-is-grpc/introduction/).
 It is important to note that digital twin providers in Ibeji are protocol-agnostic.
-This means they are not limited to gRPC; they can use other communication protocols.
+This means they are not limited to gRPC, they can use other communication protocols.

 The `{repo-root-dir}/samples/tutorial` directory contains code for the sample digital twin provider used in this tutorial.
 The `{repo-root-dir}/digital-twin-model/src` directory contains the in-vehicle digital twin model in Rust code that you have constructed in [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md) along with additional signals that are not needed for this tutorial.